tskit-dev/tsdate/docs/tutorial.rst

  Specifying a Prior
 +++++++++++++++++++

 The above example shows the basic use of ``tsdate``, using default parameters.
-The software has parameters the user can access through the tsdate.build_prior_grid() function which may affect the runtime, accuracy, and numerical stability of the algorithm.
+The software has parameters the user can access through the :meth:`tsdate.build_prior_grid()` function which may affect the runtime and accuracy of the algorithm.

 .. _sec_tutorial_inside_outside_v_maximization: